Tummy Tuck (Abdominoplasty)

 What is the recovery time?
 Back to work?
 Working out?

-Patients need to plan to be off work for 2 weeks.
-Working out as far as cardio can be started at 2 weeks.
-Light weights can commence at 4 weeks.
-Situps or crunches need to wait 6 weeks.
+Patients generally need to plan to be off work for two weeks.
+As far as cardio, working out can often be started at two weeks.
+Light weights can typically commence at four weeks, and situps or crunches need to wait about six weeks.

 How long will I be in the surgery center or hospital?

 Patients simply stay overnight and go home usually by 7 or 8 am the morning after the procedure.

 Yes.
 Drains help remove the fluid that the body creates after the surgical “undermining” of the abdomen during the procedure.
 They are not a big deal and are well concealed within clothing.
 My patients are usually able to shower the next day with drains, and they are generally removed six to seven days after surgery.

 The belly button will look a little funny for a few weeks as it heals.
 Often, it is the slowest part to heal and requires a simple gauze to be placed “in the hole” for few weeks.
 The incision heals “inside” the belly button, leaving a natural-appearing belly button after the procedure.

 How long will the incision be?

 Dr. Boynton utilizes a shorter and lower scar for his tummy tucks than most traditional techniques.
 Patients that have had tummy tucks complain most about the scars on the sides.
 Some techniques involve a “high angled” scar that juts out from a swimsuit.
 Dr. Boynton keeps his low.
 Some patients with massive weight loss (greater than 80 lbs) might require an “extended” tummy tuck, which may extend a bit farther around if there is loose skin that needs to be addressed on the “side.”